 An enterprising thing about BODYPUMP is that it’s taught in most locations around the world as a group class but you can also buy the music tracks and SmartBar (their branded barbell) and do the program at home.
 Doing the workout two or three times a week, mixed in with one of the other Les Mills cardio workouts, is what they recommend, whether you are doing it as a class or at home.

 The BODYPUMP website says “This full-body barbell workout will burn calories, shape, and tone your entire body, increase core strength and improve bone health.”
 I agree that many of the exercises involved in BODYPUMP are multi-joint and use many muscle groups.
-As you can read about in the article 10 Tips to Build Muscle Fast, this is one of the best ways to get fit.
+This is one of the best ways to get fit.
 Single joint movements like biceps curls or triceps extensions do not build muscle quickly.
 Multi-joint exercises like cleans, deadlifts, and squats not only work more muscles in less time, but they also allow you to use a much heavier weight than you can lift with single-joint exercises.
 But that isn’t important here since the whole idea is to use a light weight.

 The science (or lack of) behind the rep effect